-As you read the role descriptions, notice that none of them requires exclusive control over the domain in question.
-The issue manager does not prevent other people from making changes in the issues database, the FAQ manager does not insist on being the only person to edit the FAQ, and so on.
+As you read the role descriptions below, notice that none of them requires exclusive control over the domain in question.
+The issue manager does not prevent other people from making changes in the tickets database, the FAQ manager does not insist on being the only person to edit the FAQ, and so on.
 These roles are all about responsibility without monopoly.
 An important part of each domain manager's job is to notice when other people are working in that domain, and train them to do the things the way the manager does, so that the multiple efforts reinforce rather than conflict.
 Domain managers should also document the processes by which they do their work, so that when one leaves, someone else can pick up the slack right away.

 Another frequent response to a patch is a freewheeling discussion, not necessarily about the patch itself, but about whether the concept behind the patch is good.
 For example, the patch may fix a bug, but the project prefers to fix that bug in another way, as part of solving a more general class of problems.
 Often this is not known in advance, and it is the patch that stimulates the discovery.

 Occasionally, a posted patch is met with utter silence.
 Usually this is due to no developer having time at that moment to review the patch, so each hopes that someone else will do it.
-Since there's no particular limit to how long each person waits for someone else to pick up the ball, and meanwhile other priorities are always coming up, it's very easy for a patch to slip through the cracks without any single person intending for that to happen.
-The project might miss out on a useful patch this way, and there are other harmful side effects as well: it is discouraging to the author, who invested work in the patch, and it makes the project as a whole look a bit out of touch, especially to others considering writing patches.
+Since there's no particular limit to how long each person waits for someone else to pick up the ball, and meanwhile other priorities are always coming up, it's very easy for a patch to be ignored permanently without any single person intending for that to happen.
+The project might miss out on a useful patch this way, and there are other harmful side effects as well: it is discouraging to the author, who invested work in the patch, and it is discouraging to others considering writing patches.

 Having a patch manager has saved the Subversion development team a lot of time and mental energy.
 Without a designated person to take responsibility, every developer would constantly have to worry "If I don't have time to respond to this patch right now, can I count on someone else doing it?
 Should I try to keep an eye on it?
 But if other people are also keeping an eye on it, for the same reasons, then we'd have needlessly duplicated effort."
 The patch manager removes the second-guessing from the situation.
 Each developer can make the decision that is right for her at the moment she first sees the patch.
 If she wants to follow up with a review, she can do that — the patch manager will adjust his behavior accordingly.
 If she wants to ignore the patch completely, that's fine too; the patch manager will make sure it isn't forgotten.

 Because this system works only if people can depend on the patch manager being there without fail, the role should be held formally.
 In Subversion, we advertised for it on the development and users mailing lists, got several volunteers, and took the first one who replied.
-When that person had to step down (see the section called “Transitions” later in this chapter), we did the same thing again.
+When that person had to step down (see the section called “Transitions”), we did the same thing again.
 We've never tried having multiple people share the role, because of the communications overhead that would be required between them; but perhaps at very high volumes of patch submission, a multiheaded patch manager might make sense.

 Part of the reason the translation manager is necessary is that translators are a different demographic from developers.
-They sometimes have little or no experience working in a version control repository, or indeed with working as part of a distributed volunteer team at all.
-But in other respects they are often the best kind of volunteer: people with specific domain knowledge who saw a need and chose to get involved.
+They sometimes have little or no experience working in a version control repository, or indeed with working as part of a distributed team at all.
+But in other respects they are often the best kind of participant: people with specific domain knowledge who saw a need and chose to get involved.
 They are usually willing to learn, and enthusiastic to get to work.
 All they need is someone to tell them how.
 The translation manager makes sure that the translations happen in a way that does not interfere unnecessarily with regular development.
 He also serves as a sort of representative of the translators as a unified body, whenever the developers must be informed of technical changes required to support the translation effort.

 Thus, the position's most important skills are diplomatic, not technical.
-For example, in Subversion we have a policy that all translations should have at least two people working on them, because otherwise there is no way for the text to be reviewed.
-When a new volunteer shows up offering to translate Subversion to, say, Malagasy, the translation manager has to either hook him up with someone who posted six months ago expressing interest in doing a Malagasy translation, or else politely ask the volunteer to go find another Malagasy translator to work with as a partner.
+For example, in Subversion we had a policy that all translations should have at least two people working on them, because otherwise there is no way for the text to be reviewed.
+When a new person shows up offering to translate Subversion to, say, Malagasy, the translation manager has to either hook him up with someone who posted six months ago expressing interest in doing a Malagasy translation, or else politely ask the person to go find another Malagasy translator to work with as a partner.
 Once enough people are available, the manager sets them up with the proper kind of commit access, informs them of the project's conventions (such as how to write log messages), and then keeps an eye out to make sure they adhere to those conventions.